chrispham521/PlanIt/README.md

 ## 2024 NOTES
 This project was done in collaboration with 4 fellow students during the Computing and Informatics II & III courses.
+This project was originally placed in a separate repository on GitLab, so the information regarding cloning the project (specifically the clone link) is wrong.

 ## PlanIt
 PlanIt is a web application that allows users to create custom planners based on a number of options provided to the user.
 The resulting planner is displayed as a pdf that the user can download.